 Summary of the Medicare Part D Benefit

 The Medicare Part D prescription drug benefit provides insurance coverage for prescription drugs for Medicare beneficiaries.
-CMS has contracted with private drug plan companies that offer prescription plans to Medicare beneficiaries.
-Although Part D offers a “basic” or “standard” benefit, the prescription plans offered by the various companies have different formularies and different cost-sharing costs (premiums, deductible and co-payment amounts) depending on the plan selected.
-However, all plans must offer coverage at least as generous as the basic coverage model outlined in the Medicare Modernization Act.
+CMS has contracted with private companies that offer prescription plans to Medicare beneficiaries.
+Although Part D offers a “standard” benefit, the prescription plans offered by the various companies have different formularies and different cost-sharing costs (premiums, deductible and co-payment amounts) depending on the plan selected.
+However, all plans must offer coverage at least as generous as the standard benefit model outlined in the Medicare Modernization Act.
 See below, Description of Medicare Part D, Medicare Part D Benefit.

-Unlike Original Medicare (Parts A and B), which is administered by the Federal Government, Part D is only available through private plans, either a stand-alone prescription drug plan or as part of a Medicare Advantage prescription drug plan .
-Medicare contracts with these private companies and are both regulated and subsidized by Medicare, pursuant to one-year, annually renewable contracts.
+Unlike Original Medicare (Parts A and B), which is administered by the Federal Government, Part D is only available through private plans, either a stand-alone prescription drug plan or as part of a Medicare Advantage plan.
+Medicare contracts with these private companies, which are regulated and subsidized by Medicare, pursuant to one-year, annually renewable contracts.

 Medicare beneficiaries access Part D by either enrolling in a stand-alone prescription drug plan (PDP), which offers drug-only coverage for beneficiaries who choose to receive all other Medicare benefits from Original Medicare, or by enrolling in a Medicare Advantage prescription drug plan (MA-PD) that covers all Medicare benefits, including prescription drug coverage, through a managed care plan.
 For more information on Medicare Advantage plans, refer to Health Programs, Medicare, Managed Care: Medicare Advantage Plans.

 Other Benefits under the Medicare Part D Benefit